Muscular Dystrophy UK Grant Round Calls

 Muscular Dystrophy UK Grant Round 2020

-Muscular Dystrophy UK’s call for applications to the 2020 grant round is now open.
+Muscular Dystrophy UK’s call for applications to the 2020 grant round is now closed.

 This year we are delighted to announce our SMA PhD Partnership with SMA UK.
 SMA UK is providing up to £30,000 a year to support up to two 4-year PhD studentships in SMA research as part of our Grant Round 2020.
 Applications for this partnership funding will be considered in competition with all other applications to our Grant Round 2020.

 The deadline for submission of all online applications is 5pm Monday 20 January 2020.
 We will also require a signed copy of your application to be emailed to us at ResearchGrants@musculardystrophyuk.org by Monday 10 February 2020.

 All applications will be sent for international peer-review and will be reviewed by our Lay Research Panel and Medical Research Committee.
 The Medical Research Committee will sit in early summer.
 Its recommendations are discussed by the charity’s Board of Trustees, which meets several times a year.
 You will be informed of the decision as soon as possible after the Board of Trustees meeting.
 For more information please see Applying for a Research Grant.

 The call for applications for MDUK-NIHR jointly funded Doctoral fellowships is now open.
 The closing date for submission of the online application is 17 December 2019 by 1pm.
 For more information please see the National Institute for Health Research application pages.